practicalmeteor/meteor-munit/README.md

 Internals
 ----------------
-The **MUnit** test runner uses a modified version of the `testAsyncMulti` function from the  test-helpers package shipped with meteor to run all the tests in the test suite including all the setup and `tearDown` functions, and therefore you will see the `setup` and `tearDown` functions as separate test cases in the test output.
+The **Munit** test runner uses a modified version of the `testAsyncMulti` function from the  test-helpers package shipped with meteor to run all the tests in the test suite including all the setup and `tearDown` functions, and therefore you will see the `setup` and `tearDown` functions as separate test cases in the test output.

 Contributions
 ----------------